JonLevy/tryton_introduction/doc/source/coding_trytond.rst

 Coding Trytond
 ==============

-This page discusses a sample of the Trytond coding idioms available.
+This page discusses a sampling of the Trytond coding idioms available.

 Models and Fields
 =================